 Every year, about three hundred pronghorn antelope travel from summer range in Grand Teton National Park to winter range in Wyoming’s Green River Basin.
 This journey is the longest overland mammal migration in the continental United States.
-Pronghorn Passage, a special exhibition opening December 1 at the Buffalo Bill Center of the West in Cody, Wyoming, tells the story of the migration, its perils for the animals, and recent steps taken to protect it in ways compatible with encroaching development.
+Pronghorn Passage, a special exhibition opening December 1, 2013, at the Buffalo Bill Center of the West in Cody, Wyoming, tells the story of the migration, its perils for the animals, and recent steps taken to protect it in ways compatible with encroaching development.
+[The exhibition closed in August 2014.]

 The core of the exhibition is the large-format photography of Joe Riis, a National Geographic Young Explorer who has documented—on foot—the pronghorn’s approximately 150-mile annual migration.
 Riis, a biologist and wildlife photographer, was recently awarded, along with Dr. Arthur Middleton, the inaugural Camp Monaco Prize to fund a project studying elk migration.